Calculate Feeding Amounts

 for Meal Prep

-There are many ways to approach raw feeding, through meal prep or daily-meal-assembly.
-The best way to make DIY efficient in both methods is to prepare the pet’s raw diet on paper to have as a guideline to follow when preparing meals for storage or meal time.
+There are many ways to approach raw feeding, whether through meal prep or daily-meal-assembly.
+The best way to make DIY efficient for both methods is to prepare the pet’s raw diet on paper.
+This will serve as a guideline to follow when preparing meals for storage or meal time.